Call 24/7 1-800-748-4024

-In New Mexico there are 103 Assisted Living Facilities.
+In New Mexico there are 101 Assisted Living Facilities.
 We can help you find the best matches for your needs.

 Monthly rates for assisted living in New Mexico run higher in Santa Fe than in the state’s other major cities of Albuquerque, Farmington or Las Cruces.
 Residents and/or their families are responsible for paying these housing fees from savings, long-term care insurance or by any other means available to them.
 Qualifying seniors may benefit from New Mexico’s Medicaid waiver program, Mi Via, which will help to cover assisted living costs.

 Since the first cliff dwelling established by Native Americans, residents of the “Land of Enchantment” have appreciated the natural beauty of their home state.
 New Mexico assisted living communities are surrounded by the rugged landscape of mountains, mesas and canyons which make up the geography of the most southeastern member of the infamous “Four Corners” club.

 The state of New Mexico considers an assisted living facility to be a group home where two or more non-relatives are helped with one or more activities of daily living.
 This assistance may take the form of prompting, encouragement or hands-on help.

 All personnel providing direct care for residents of New Mexico assisted living facilities must have recent negative test results for tuberculosis.
 During the day, one employee must be available per every 15 residents needing assistance.
 Nighttime staffing regulations are determined by the size of the facility.
 Personnel must be adequately trained and involved in an ongoing program of re-education in the following areas: